zshamrock/gradle-getting-started-template/README.md

 - JaCoCo - for test coverage
 - Checkstyle - for standardize and control the style between members in the team
 - PMD/FindBugs - to spot any potential bug places and establish best practices
-- Spock Framework - as the flexible testing for framework for Java project
+- Spock Framework - as the flexible testing framework for Java project

 The versions of the tools used in this template see below in the table.